Classical Verification of Quantum Computations in Linear Time

 \subsection{A Proof of Theorem \ref{thm:prerspvv}}

-In this section we prove Theorem \ref{thm:prerspvv}, the verifiability property of $\fpreRSPV$. \begin{proof}[Proof of Theorem \ref{thm:prerspvv}] Consider an efficient adversary $\fAdv$ whose corresponding final output state is Suppose the passing probability and the winning probability are big:
+In this section we prove Theorem \ref{thm:prerspvv}, the verifiability property of $\fpreRSPV$.
+The proof is divided into three parts: (1) First we analyze each step of the protocol; (2) then we formally construct the isometry; (3) finally we prove the isometry satisfies Definition \ref{defn:rspvv}. \begin{proof}[Proof of Theorem \ref{thm:prerspvv}] Suppose the initial purified joint state is $\ket{\varphi^0}=O\ket{0}$ as described in Definition \ref{defn:opt}.
+Consider an efficient adversary $\fAdv$ whose corresponding final output state is Suppose the passing probability and the winning probability are big:

-Our goal is to give an isometry $\fSim^{\fAdv}$ that satisfies \eqref{eq:61q}.
-To achieve this goal, we need to analyze the protocol step-by-step to understand $\ket{\varphi^\prime}$.
-The proof is as below.
-The first five steps are almost the same as the proof of Theorem \ref{thm:opt} with different parameters. \begin{enumerate} \item[1-5.]
+Our goal is to give an isometry $\fSim^{\fAdv}$ that satisfies \eqref{eq:61q}. \paragraph{Part I: analysis of the protocol} To achieve this goal, we first need to analyze the protocol step-by-step to understand $\ket{\varphi^\prime}$.
+This part of the proof is as below.
+The first five steps are the same as the proof of Theorem \ref{thm:opt}; we give a summary for the important conclusion in each step. \begin{enumerate} \item[1-5.]